deephdc/deep-docs/source/user/modules/mods.rst

 * Specified new values for retrain if needed.

-* Click ``Execute``, wait for model retraining in DEEP pilot infrastructure and get new retrained model located in DEEP-NextCloud ``nc:/mods/models/``.
+* Click ``Execute``, wait for model retraining in DEEP pilot infrastructure and get new retrained model located in your DEEP-NextCloud space ``nc:/mods/models/``.

 .. note:: New retrained model is packed in ``.zip`` containing the model, scaler, config and trained metrics.